-MSR’s Ascent and Trail Series Snowshoes have a binding that closes with ski-style straps along the top and rear.
-The binding has four elastane straps, three that loop over the top of your winter boots and one around the heel.
-It’s designed that way so that the straps lay flat when packed, making them easier to carry on a backpack.
-They’re also compatible with all boot types, virtually indestructible, and easy to replace, even if you do manage to tear one of the straps.
+Most MSR Snowshoes have a rear binding that closes with a stretchy ski-style strap.
+It’s designed that way so that the snowshoes lay flat when lashed to a backpack, making them easier than snowshoes with bulky ratchet-style bindings.
+They’re also compatible with all boot types, virtually indestructible, and easy to replace, even if you do manage to tear one.

-The ski-strap style binding is used on the:
+The ski-strap style rear binding is used on the:

 - MSR Lightning Ascent